isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 Children who are aged 7 to 12 in the calendar year [i.e. in the year 2021, those born from 2009 to 2014 (inclusive)] and those unable to use a mobile device due to a certified disability or special needs are eligible to be issued TraceTogether tokens with payment of a refundable S$50 deposit (in lieu of the requirement to have a mobile device with the TraceTogether app downloaded) at the Changi Recommends booth at Changi Airport or Seletar Business Aviation Centre at Seletar Airport upon arrival in Singapore.
 As each token is uniquely tagged to each individual, visitors are reminded to carry their own tokens with them wherever they go, and not exchange their tokens with others.

+Children aged 6 and below in the calendar year (i.e. in the year 2021, those born in or after 2015) are exempted from the TraceTogether requirement.

 #### 2. After downloading the TraceTogether app, how do I activate it?

 After downloading the TraceTogether app, you need to follow the instructions that appear when you launch the app.
 You will need to verify your mobile number with an SMS One-Time Password and register your profile on the app with the <b>same identification number, nationality and date of birth</b> as those shown in the passport that you are using to enter Singapore.